cu-mkp/m-k-manuscript-data/_texts/p-054v_tl.md

 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5N1FlRklFdzIxUzQ" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>

-To dry jams that are not? liquid, have an open tub pierced on each side with a small, square window, and pass sticks through these from one side to the other, and place on these a sieve made of strings in the form of a net.
+To dry jams that are <span class="x">not?</span> liquid, have an open tub pierced on each side with a small, square window, and pass sticks through these from one side to the other, and place on these a sieve made of strings in the form of a net.
 And on this, you will neatly put your jam containers.
 And having put at the bottom of the tub a hot coal or two, cover the tub with a cloth folded in two.